If you’re debating staying in Killorglin in Kerry, you’ve landed in the right place.

 Speaking of Instagram-friendly landscapes!
 Of course, you don’t need to live your life through social media to appreciate the rugged mountainous beauty of Killarney National Park.

-However, it’s a splendor that certainly lends itself to sharing with the wider world.
+However, it has a splendour that certainly lends itself to sharing with the wider world.
 Less than a 30-minute drive from Killorglin, there’s a world of trails to be walked and castles to be explored amid arguably Ireland’s most glorious scenery.

 7. Or dodge the crowds and visit the Black Valley